 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 For the past 7 years, I have been living in one of the most diverse and populous countries of the world, India.
-Although we Indians clash on many matters with

-our confused voices, our unique cultural diversity has been one of our greatest strengths.
-On the surface and according to the media, it is always sensationally

-portrayed how we are still against each other’s practices and beliefs but in our

-everyday, small communities beyond all the political orchestrations, we are one.

-We all live peacefully together in the same neighborhoods, run around and play together.
+Although we Indians tend to be sensitive in many issues, our unique cultural diversity has been one of our greatest strengths and our biggest unifier.
+On the surface, one may think that there is too much sensitivity among Indians regarding their respective beliefs and cultures, however, a deeper look shows a highly diverse but exceedingly friendly society.
+People from different religions and regions live peacefully together in the same neighborhoods.
+Their children run around and play together.

-Delhi, India’s capital boasts one of the largest mosques in India, the Jama Masjid, where a person of any religious descent is graciously welcomed.
+Delhi, India’s capital boasts one of the largest mosques in India, the Jama Masjid, where everyone is graciously welcomed, regardless of their religious orientation.
 We have learned to respect each other’s differences and to accept our different counterparts in a whole hearted way.
-But above all, we have great pride and belief in our roots and culture.Down the centuries, we still continue to

-celebrate one of our most cherished festivals, Diwali with great pomp, happiness and unity.
+We have great pride and belief in our roots and culture.
+We celebrate our festivals, Diwali for example, with great pomp, happiness and unity.
 We still continue to uphold the traditions of respecting our elders by touching their feet when we greet them and treating each and every one of our guests with utmost care like ‘Gods’.

-When I first shifted to India after living in Indonesia for around 11 years,
+When I permanently shifted to Indian with my family, after living in Indonesia for 11 years, as an adult, the first thing that I noted was the thriving competition in everything.
+I saw everyone fighting against odds and never giving up.
+It inspired me to work hard and respect everyone’s different struggles and backgrounds.

-I realized that the competitive spirit of Indians, the race that Indians have

-with each other to get into the most prestigious universities, the best paying

-jobs, or the most luxurious amenities is what drives us and pushes us to the

-best of our potential.
-Our economy is currently propelled by the hard working

-and driven youth of our country that try their best everyday to get on the top.

-But my community has also taught me that no matter how far we go, our humble beginnings, our struggles are a part of us and it is in our nature to remain in

-touch with ourselves and our origins.
-My parents had to work very hard to get

-my family where it is today.
-They moved out from a small rural town in India

-into one of most premier condominiums in one of India’s biggest metropolitan cities.
-My family has always pushed me to dream as big as I possibly can but

-they have also taught me the importance of having the courage and determination

-to work hard.

-“Some people dream of success while other wake up and work hard at it”
+Living in Indian also taught me that no matter how high I climb, I should never forget my roots and stay connected with my our humble beginnings.
+My parents are living examples of this.
+They moved out from a small rural town in India, worked hard and now live in one of the most premier condominiums in one of India’s biggest metropolitan cities.
+But this never made them proud.